-Dr. Stéphane Lavertu’s teaching and research focus on public administration, public policy analysis and evaluation, and education policy.
+Stéphane Lavertu’s teaching and research focus on public administration, political economy, public policy analysis and evaluation, and education policy and governance.

 He is passionate about conducting policy-relevant research, particularly to help improve public education here in Ohio.
-He regularly conducts such research in collaboration with state and local government agencies, as well as nonprofit think tanks.
+He regularly conducts such research in collaboration with state and local government agencies, as well as nonprofit think tanks such as the Thomas B. Fordham Institute.

 In July 2020, Columbus City leaders commissioned an independent, outside after-action review of the City’s response to protests that took place last summer.
 Former U.S. Attorney for the Southern District of Ohio Carter Stewart and the John Glenn College of Public Affairs were named the lead investigative team.